Snackmonger/aristoxenus/docs/style_guide.rst

 HEPTATONIC SCALES
 -----------------

-The heptatonic series comprise the most common and uncommon scales.
-Beyond this series are many other scales, but few that are found in common use, or which cannot adequately be described using 'pantonic' scale rules.
-Even inside the heptatonic series, there are many scales that are so uncommon that we don't bother incorporating them into our system of nomenclature.
+The heptatonic series comprise the most common scales.
+Even many of these scales are quite uncommon.

 Diatonic Scale
     C D E F G A B